dojo/docs/dojox/form/manager/_NodeMixin.rst

 unregisterNode
 ~~~~~~~~~~~~~~

 This method disconnects form node's observers, and removes it from internal structures of a form manager.
-This method is modeled on `dojox.form.manager._Mixin's unregisterWidget() <dojox/form/manager/_Mixin#unregisterwidget>`_.
+This method is modeled on :ref:`dojox.form.manager._Mixin's unregisterWidget() <dojox/form/manager/_Mixin>`.
 The only way to unregister a form node is by its form name:

 .. code-block :: javascript